Protecting critical lands and waters throughout AMC's region.

 30 X 30 Conservation Agenda

-Conserve 30 percent of lands and waters in the United States by 2030 through administrative actions to ensure we can meet the challenge of climate change and provide space for wildlife and communities to thrive.
+This bold national goal aims to conserve 30 percent of lands and waters in the United States by 2030 through administrative actions to ensure we can meet the challenge of climate change and provide space for wildlife and communities to thrive.

 Highlands Conservation Act